['AMD', 'Intel', 'CPU']

 The Processor or CPU has a major impact on performance, but it can be hard to find the right one with so many statistics thrown our way.
 I've taken a look at Intel 9th, 8th, and 7th Gen processors, as well as AMD's Ryzen and Ryzen 2 chips.
 Taking into account various metrics and using google news, I will compare the CPUs, looking at application performance in compression, Adobe Creative Cloud Suite, Blender, video games, and more.

 The Ryzen 5 3600X and Ryzen 5 3600 are both capable performers, with very little performance difference.
 Both CPUs perform better than Intel models in the same range (9600K) at core-heavy productivity benchmarks, about equal in gaming, and come standard with bundled coolers and unrestrained overclockability.
 The Ryzen 5 3600 comes clocked at 3.6 GHz base, and 4.2 GHZ boost, while the Ryzen 5 3600X runs 200 MHz faster at 3.8 GHz and 4.4 GHz (6% and 5% increase).
 Both CPUs tend to overclock to similar levels, boost offering negligible performance advantages.
-The 3600 is by far the better choice as the 3600X costs 25% more at $250.
-For that price you get a better cooler, but you're better off getting a Cooler Master 212 Hyper for $30 and saving the $50 on the chip.
+The 3600 is by far the better choice as the 3600X costs more, which gives you a better cooler, but you're better off getting a Cooler Master 212 Hyper and saving the $50 or so on the chip.

 With the upcoming 3rd Gen release of the new AMD Ryzen 9 3950X on November 25th, featuring 16 cores and a Zen 2 architecture, AMD has already made what many are calling the "best gaming processor" ever made.
 It clocks in at 3.5GHz and boosts to 4.7GHZ!
-This give it a Passmark benchmark above even the Intel Xeon 3175X, a $3,000 processor, compared to the 3950X's $749.
+This give it a Passmark benchmark above even the Intel Xeon 3175X, an expensive processor compared to the 3950X.

 Overall I would say that AMD has been dominating the market, especially with it's 2nd and 3rd generation.
 Intel meanwhile has been rolling out Ice Lakechips we should start seeing soon.
 There are a lot of great processors out there and you're more likely to come out with a great chip than not.
-If the mentioned silicon is out of your reach, go for the AMD Ryzen 3 1200 or the AMD Ryzen 5 1600, great value at <$100.
+If the mentioned silicon is out of your reach, go for the AMD Ryzen 3 1200 or the AMD Ryzen 5 1600, which is great value.